 There are two types of Junior ISA – a cash JISA or a stocks and shares JISA with the option to mix and match.
 You can hold just one, or one of each type and split the Junior ISA allowance of £9,000, in any proportion, between the two.
 You can also transfer from one to the other and switch to a new provider should you want to.

 Most banks and building societies offer cash JISAs, usually with a minimum deposit of £1.
 It’s best to shop around for a good deal, then monitor your JISA’s rate of interest.
-If it drops, be ready to switch, but check this option is available when you first apply.
+If it drops, be ready to switch, but check this option is available when you first apply and remember that over time inflation will reduce the spending power of your money.

 With a stocks and shares or investment JISA, if you start saving when a child is born, or soon after, an 18-year investment potentially offers plenty of time to ride out the ups and downs of the stock market.
 But remember that the value of your investments can fall as well as rise and you could get back less than invested.